jmarcellusc/ReverseGeocode/README.md

 # Reverse Geocoding

 This program coding project will read in a CSV containing address and reverse geocode to produce latitudes and longitudes.
-It can multi-utilize various geocoding services which are listed beloew
+It can utilize various geocoding services which are listed below

 ### List of Geocode Services
 *  Open Cage